gmanthenoxus/gmanthenoxus.github.io/docs/_hobbies/tech.md

 quotes:
   - text: "Technology is the improvement of everyday activities from the curiosity and for the interest of man."
     author: "Moses Gana"
+    source: "Personal Philosophy"
-    context: "My personal definition of what technology should be."
+    context: "My personal definition of what technology should be"
   - text: "The computer is incredibly fast, accurate, and stupid.
 Man is unbelievably slow, inaccurate, and brilliant.
 The marriage of the two is a force beyond calculation."
     author: "Leo Cherne"
+    source: "The Futurist, 1968"
-    context: "On the symbiotic relationship between human creativity and computational power."
+    context: "On the symbiotic relationship between human creativity and computational power"
   - text: "The best way to predict the future is to invent it."
     author: "Alan Kay"
+    source: "Stanford University, 1971"
-    context: "A call to action for builders and creators."
+    context: "A call to action for builders and creators"
+  - text: "Any sufficiently advanced technology is indistinguishable from magic."
+    author: "Arthur C. Clarke"
+    source: "Profiles of the Future"
+    context: "Science fiction visionary on the wonder of innovation"
+  - text: "The advance of technology is based on making it fit in so that you don't really even notice it, so it's part of everyday life."
+    author: "Bill Gates"
+    source: "The Road Ahead"
+    context: "Microsoft founder on seamless technology integration"

 # Live Statistics Dashboard
 statistics:
-  # Time filter options
-  time_periods:
-    - id: "week"
-      label: "This Week"
-      active: false
-    - id: "month"
-      label: "This Month"
-      active: false
-    - id: "year"
-      label: "This Year"
-      active: true
-    - id: "all"
-      label: "All Time"
-      active: false

   # Main statistics
   stats:
     - id: "languages_mastered"